ZornsLemma/GXR/README.md

 ## Links and credits

-The stardot discussion at https://stardot.org.uk/forums/viewtopic.php?f=2&t=20899 inspired me to take a look at this.
-You can download DFS disc images with the pre-built Electron version of the ROM and sample programs from that thread, if you don't want to build the contents of this repository yourself.
+The stardot discussion at https://stardot.org.uk/forums/viewtopic.php?f=2&t=20899 inspired me to take a look at this. *You can download DFS disc images with the pre-built Electron version of the ROM and sample programs from that thread*, if you don't want to build the contents of this repository yourself.

 dv8 has remastered the GXR user guide; it's available at https://stardot.org.uk/forums/viewtopic.php?f=42&t=16838&p=271460.
-The two disc images of example programs in this repository are taken from this project.
+The two disc images of example programs in this repository are taken from that thread.

 The initial disassembly was performed using Phill Harvey-Smith's [BeebDis](https://github.com/prime6809/BeebDis).
 The beebdis directory in the repository contains the control and symbol files I used, although they don't specify all the subroutine tables correctly and the ones in the final disassembly were manually tweaked.